-Non-campus Buildings or Property
+Reporting -- Non-campus Buildings or Property

-If a Middlebury student, staff member, or faculty member becomes aware of a crime or emergency or needs to make a request for related assistance connected with a non-campus location (that is, any building or property owned or controlled by Middlebury that is used in direct support of Middlebury's educational purposes and which is frequently used by students, but which is not within the same reasonably contiguous geographic area as one of Middlebury's campuses), they are encouraged to contact the police (dial 911).
-Other contacts are the on-site director or designee or Public Safety officials or Security personnel responsible for the building or location.
+If an Institute student, staff member, or faculty member becomes aware of a crime or emergency or needs to make a request for related assistance connected with a non-campus location (that is, any building or property owned or controlled by the Institute that is used in direct support of the Institute's educational purposes and which is frequently used by students, but which is not within the same reasonably contiguous geographic area as the Institute's campus), they are encouraged to contact the police (dial 911).
+Other contacts are the on-site director or designee or security staff responsible for the building or location.

-Examples of non-campus buildings or property are those that meet the definition of "non-campus" as described above, such as the Snow Bowl and certain spaces used for the MiddCORE program at the Middlebury Institute of International Studies at Monterey, Schools Abroad programs, courses or events at the College's Washington, D.C., suite, certain hotels or other accommodations that are repeatedly used by sports teams or other Middlebury students, and property used for summer study courses, as applicable.
-Individuals are encouraged to report crimes to Middlebury departments or officials responsible for security-related issues or administration, and to local police agencies as appropriate and/ or required by applicable law.
+Examples of non-campus buildings or property are those that meet the definition of "non-campus" as described above, such as local rental properties that are under a master lease with the Institute, property used for immersive professional learning trips organized by the Middlebury Institute, courses or events at Middlebury's Washington, D.C. suite, and certain hotels or other accommodations that are repeatedly used by Middlebury Institute programs.
+Individuals are encouraged to report crimes to Middlebury Institute departments or officials responsible for security-related issues or administration, and to local police agencies as appropriate and/or required by applicable law.